xuefeng7/Improving-Sepsis-Treatment-Strategies/README.md

 Note that here kernel has two tasks.
 1) Deriving kernel policy; 2) Estimate original physician policies.
 For task 1), kernel expert finds nearest neighboring states (from trainset) for each state in the trainset.
 For state in testset, kernel also finds nearest neighboring states (from trainset) for it.
 For task 2), kernel finds nearest neighboring states (from trainset) for each state in the trainset; however, please be careful that kernel finds nearest neighboring states (from testset) for each state in the testset.
 More details can be found in the ```.ipynb```.

 #### DQN

 ##### Intermediate Rewards(IR)

 To stably train the DQN experts and improve the policy learning quality, we formulate a way to compute IR.
 More specificaly, we use the change in mortality probabilities of state transistion as the IR.
 To obtain it, run the code in ```./src/expert/rewards/IR.ipynb```, this ```.ipynb``` depends on the files under ```./src/expert/rewards/nn```, you can even customize the network architecture by modifying those files accordingly.
+For the task onward, one should append the IR to the preprocessed dataframe.
+The 'path/to/trainset' or 'path/to/testset' commented in the code requires the IR column.

 ##### DQN expert training